-We as a race are inquisitive creatures – we just aren’t content by being somewhere, we want to know how we got there.
+We are inquisitive creatures — we just aren’t content by being somewhere, we want to know how we got there.
 This characteristic is what led Socrates to prison and Galileo to be tried for heresy.
 Why did he feel the need to see whether the earth revolved around the sun or if the planets all danced to hey Macarena?

 We just aren’t happy knowing that our conversion rate will increase once we build a kick ass landing page, we want to know why and how we get conversions?

 Why are visitors prompted to click on the CTA button of one landing page and not the other?

 Are conversions solely related to product quality and nothing else?